Enhanced Attendance Tracking

 What I Learned

-Through this project, I was able to gain further experience on how to fully design a feature in a fast-paced startup environment.
+Through this project, I was able to gain further experience on how to lead the design of a feature in a fast-paced startup environment.
 Some of the lessons that were learned or reiterated through it include:

 • Get feedback early and often.
-Being able to review my work with the design team was crucial to developing a quality design and minimizing re-work.
+Being able to review my work with my peers was crucial to developing a quality design and minimizing re-work.

 • Understand technical capabilities.
 Establishing a healthy relationship with engineering and checking in with them regularly ensured that the design was something that could be coded.